This article by MEISSOUN was first published in German in the magazine TanzOriental 5/2000.

 If a dancer is lucky, she can live in the hotel where she dances.
 But there are others who change from contract to contract and have to look for an apartment which isn't easy.
 Some live with friends.
 If a dancer works in changing countries every 2 or 3 months she will nearly always live in the hotel.
 To "live out of the suitcase" is an expression many dancers know only too well.

 When a dancer arrives in a new town, very often she knows nobody.
-It happens therefore that the foreign dancers stick together eventhough the constant competition is not very favourable for friendships.
+It happens therefore that the foreign dancers tend to stick together eventhough the constant competition is not very favourable for friendships.
 The late working hours make it very difficult to have normal social contacts.
-Dancers work at night, some until 5 a.m., and sleep during the day.Of course it's also important to learn the local language after some time.
+Dancers work at night, some until 5 AM, and sleep during the day.Of course it's also important to learn the local language after some time.
 Very often a dancer is on her own and many of her daily contacts include people who speak nothing but Arabic or Turkish.
-To find local friends is not easy: Oriental men generally have no "friendships" with women and they will see a dancer from the sexual point of view.
+To find local friends is not easy: Especially in Arab countries, men generally don't have "friendships" with women and they will see a dancer from the sexual point of view.
 The women on the other hand mistrust the foreigner and constantly expect her to do something scandalous.

 It's generally recommended not to tell everybody that one is a dancer, as many people see this profession as unhonourable.
 Some dancers tell people that they are language teachers or journalists.
 And only when they know someone better they reveal their true profession.